luismanuelamengual/NeoPHP/doc/01-getting_started.md

 └─ README.md                      Readme file
 ```

+## Configuration

-Now we have to **add write permissions to the folder "storage"** (this is the place where logs and compiled views are stored).
+Some configuration is needed for NeoPHP to work property.
+First we have to **add write permissions to the folder "storage"** (this is the place where logs and compiled views are stored).
 In linux system you can run the following commands
 ```
 cd MyApp
 chmod 777 -R storage/